Thai politicians charged as dissent grows before coup anniversary - Journal du Cameroun

 Police have warned they will enforce a “restricted area” around the building.

-The pro-democracy movement led by a dedicated cohort of student activists said they have come under increasing surveillance before their planned march.
+The pro-democracy movement, which is led by a dedicated cohort of student activists, said they have come under increasing surveillance before their planned march.

-In a statement the group said their sound technician was summoned to a military camp on Sunday night and had not been seen or heard from since.
+In a statement the activists said their sound technician was taken to a military camp on Sunday night.

-According to a group of human rights lawyers, more than 50 people have been visited, called or monitored by security officers since May 17.
+He was released on Monday, according to a group of human rights lawyers, who say more than 50 people have been visited, called or monitored by security officers since May 17.

 A junta spokesman could not be reached for comment.